 Eales: When Arthur arrived, I was getting nervous because of the lines for the game because Bobby Dodd hadn't gotten used to so many fans coming in such a short space of time.
 There were massive lines.

-But Arthur showed up, (and the crowd) rather then be shouting and moaning, started chanting “Uncle Arthur.”
+But Arthur showed up, (and the crowd) rather than shouting and moaning, started chanting “Uncle Arthur.”
 It was a really nice moment for Arthur coming into the building.

 The pregame included the players marching, the first tifo, which included a phoenix, and, of course, the teams marching onto the field.